sfy45/Financial-Fraud-Detection/README.md

 If you have a contribution to make, feel free to submit issues or pull requests.
 PRs are more than welcome!

-## Acknowledgments

-- **Streamlit**: For providing an excellent framework for building data applications.
-- **Scikit-learn**: For comprehensive machine learning tools.
-- **Plotly**: For creating interactive and beautiful visualizations.

 ## Contact

 For any issues or suggestions, feel free to reach out: 📧 sophiasad1421@gmail.com